garrett9/surehouse_client/README.md

     "message": "The \"sensors\" field is a required array of sensors to query!"
 }
 ```
 For the above example, no sensors were provided to query, thus triggering the 400 HTTP response, otherwise known as a Bad Request.
 You can experience a similar error if you were to query a sensor that did not exist in the system.
-However, if a response greater than or equal to 400 is recieved by the client from the server, then a NULL string will be returned as specified earlier under the [Usage](#usage) section.
+However, if a response greater than or equal to 400 is received by the client from the server, then a NULL string will be returned as specified earlier under the [Usage](#usage) section.

 # Tools